ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 By default, the editor supports inserting a block quote into another block quote.

-In order to disallow nesting block quotes, you need to register an additional schema rule.
+To disallow nesting block quotes, you need to register an additional schema rule.
 It needs to be added before the data is loaded into the editor, hence it is best to implement it as a plugin:

 ```js
 function DisallowNestingBlockQuotes( editor ) {